eceballos19/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+### Add add number of lines displayed in a query
+The visualization for the end user must be very simple